kenny-y-dev/kenny-y-dev.github.io/about.md

 layout: page
 ---

 Hi, my name is Kenny!
 I post about things in tech that I've found useful when solving problems or learning something new.
+Please feel free to reach out at [kenny.y.dev@gmail.com](mailto:kenny.y.dev@gmail.com).

 When I'm not working with tech, I enjoy bird watching, native plant landscaping, food, and art.